 The Bachelor of Science and Arts degree offers a cross-disciplinary experience for students who want to combine a strong core science experience with coursework in areas such as business, communications, fine arts, and the liberal arts.
-Students choose a major comprised of 48 hours of science and mathematics.
+Students choose a major of up to 55 hours of science and mathematics.
 Students choose either a transcript-recognized minor outside of the sciences, 15 hours in a field of study outside of sciences, or an 18 to 24 hour transcript-recognized certificate.
 A full list of the minor and certificate programs offered at the University can be found in The University section of the Undergraduate Catalog.

 The Bachelor of Science degrees provide deep exploration of science fields for students preparing for graduate science programs and careers as specialized scientists.
 The degrees contain between 80 to 90 hours of science and mathematics, and typically have multiple specialized options that reflect niche areas of study.

 The Bachelor of Arts, Plan I, is shared with the College of Liberal Arts.

 A student may not earn more than one Bachelor of Arts, Bachelor of Science and Arts, or Bachelor of Science in Environmental Science degree from the University.
 A student may earn only one undergraduate degree in a particular field of study from the College of Natural Sciences.
 A student who holds a Bachelor of Arts or a Bachelor of Science and Arts degree from the University may earn a second major designation in another field of study that will appear on the University transcript.